-Conor MacGuinness is Global Head of Onboarding and Relationship Management at Waystone Management Company (IE) Limited.
-He brings to this role his well-rounded experience in fund administration, with particular emphasis on alternative investment structures, which he gained in Ireland, Switzerland and Luxembourg.
-Conor is responsible for developing oversight and managing service delivery to clients as well as establishing a relationship management model for European products.

-Prior to joining Waystone, Conor was Vice President and Manager of the Client Services Team for BNY Mellon, Alternative Investment Services from 2005 to 2013.
-In this role, he was responsible for managing a team of client service professionals covering a range of alternative asset manager clients (hedge, FOHF and PE) worth approx \$100 billion AUA and covering Ireland, Luxembourg, Hong Kong and Tokyo offices.
+Mr MacGuinness is a director of the Manager.
+Mr MacGuinness joined DMS Europe in December 2013 and brings to his role his well-rounded experience in fund administration, with particular emphasis on alternative investment structures, which he gained in Ireland, Switzerland and Luxembourg.
+Prior to joining DMS Europe, Mr MacGuinness was Vice President and Manager of the client services team with BNY Mellon Fund Services (Ireland) Limited, a position he had held from November 2005 to December 2013.
+In this role he managed a team of client service professionals covering a range of alternative asset manager clients worth approximately US\$100bn AuA covering Ireland, Luxembourg.
+Hong Kong and Tokyo offices.
+Prior to this, from August 1999 to August 2004, Mr MacGuinness worked as a Team Leader with Man

-From 1999 to 2004, Conor served as Team Leader, Operations (Dublin) for Man Investments, a leading provider of alternative investment solutions to private and institutional clients worldwide.

-Conor holds a Master's degree in Business Administration from UCD Michael Smurfit School of Business in Ireland and a Certificate in Investment Management from the Society of Investment Analysts (Ireland).
-He also holds a Bachelor of Arts degree in Accounting and Finance from Dublin City University.
+Investments, a leading provider of alternative investment solutions to private and institutional clients worldwide.
+He has extensive experience in UCITS, alternative investment vehicles and private equity structures.
+Mr MacGuinness holds an MBA from the UCD Michael Smurfit School of Business, a Certificate in Investment Management from the Society of Investment Analysts in Ireland and a Bachelor of Arts Degree in Accounting and Finance from Dublin City University.